marigold-dev/training-nft-1/README.md

 ### Display all minted bottles

-Replace the `"//TODO"` keyword by this template
+Replace the `"//TODO"` keyword with this template

 ```html
 <Box sx={{ width: "70vw" }}>